Purcell-enhanced optical refrigeration: Purcell-enhanced cooling scheme

-A schematic diagram of our proposed Purcell enhanced optical refrigeration is shown in Fig. 1(a).
-A 5$\%$ Yb$^{3+}$:YLF nanocrystal is located near a photonic cavity, which increases the local density of the photonic states and selectively enhances the emission rate of the nanocrystal around the cavity resonant wavelength by the Purcell effect.
+Two schematic diagrams of our proposed Purcell enhanced optical refrigeration are shown in Fig.~\ref{fig1}(a) and \ref{fig1}(c).
+A 5$\%$ Yb$^{3+}$:YLF nanocrystal is located inside a Fabry-Perot microcavity \cite{Hugues2021,Benjamin23} or near a nanophotonic cavity \cite{stobbe2022,Kristensen22,Tang2023}, which increases the local density of the photonic states and selectively enhances the emission rate of the nanocrystal around the cavity resonant wavelength by the Purcell effect.
 The cooling efficiency ($\eta_\text{c}$) of the Yb$^{3+}$:YLF nanocrystal is given by \cite{Richard2007}: